marionettejs/backbone.marionette/docs/marionette.events.md

 #### Using `CollectionView`

-This works exactly the same way for the `CollectionView` and `childView` list:
+This works exactly the same way for the `CollectionView` and its `childView`:

 ```javascript
 var Mn = require('backbone.marionette');